joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Commission or transaction fees: The marketplace operator charges a commission or transaction fee on each sale made through the platform.
 This fee can be a percentage of the sale price or a flat fee per transaction.

+## Marketplace business model pros/cons

+The marketplace business model has several advantages for both buyers and sellers, including:

+* Increased reach: Sellers can reach a larger audience of potential customers through the marketplace platform, which can help them grow their business.

+* Convenience: Buyers can easily search for products or services and complete transactions on a single platform, without the need to visit multiple websites or stores.

+* Trust and safety: The marketplace operator typically provides trust and safety features such as customer reviews, dispute resolution, and fraud protection, which can increase buyer confidence and reduce risk.

+* Lower overhead: Sellers can operate with lower overhead costs by leveraging the marketplace platform for marketing, payment processing, and shipping integration.

+The marketplace business model also has some disadvantages, including:

+* Intense competition: The marketplace industry is highly competitive, with many established players and new entrants constantly vying for market share.

+* Commission or transaction fees: Sellers must pay a commission or transaction fee on each sale made through the platform, which can impact their profitability.

+* Platform control: Sellers must follow the rules and guidelines set by the marketplace operator, which can limit their control over their own business.

 ## Franchise business model

 The franchise business model is a type of business model in which a franchisor (the parent company) licenses its brand, business model, and operating system to a franchisee (an independent business owner).
 In exchange for the license, the franchisee pays an initial franchise fee and ongoing royalties to the franchisor.